Inferring Scientific Cross-Document Coreference and Hierarchy with Definition-Augmented Relational Reasoning: Abstract

 \section{Abstract}

 We address the fundamental task of inferring cross-document coreference and hierarchy in scientific texts, which has important applications in knowledge graph construction, search, recommendation and discovery.
-LLMs can struggle when faced with many long-tail technical concepts with nuanced variations.
+Large Language Models (LLMs) can struggle when faced with many long-tail technical concepts with nuanced variations.
 We present a novel method which generates context-dependent definitions of concept mentions by retrieving full-text literature, and uses the definitions to enhance detection of cross-document relations.
 We further generate \emph{relational} definitions, which describe how two concept mentions are related or different, and design an efficient re-ranking approach to address the combinatorial explosion involved in inferring links across papers.
-In both fine-tuning and in-context learning settings we achieve large gains in performance.
-We provide analysis of generated definitions, shedding light on the relational reasoning ability of LLMs over fine-grained scientific concepts.\footnote{We make code, models and generated definitions available \url{https://github.com/TomHopeLab/ScicoRadar}.}
+In both fine-tuning and in-context learning settings, we achieve large gains in performance on data subsets with high amount of different surfaces forms and ambiguity, that are challenging for models.
+We provide analysis of generated definitions, shedding light on the relational reasoning ability of LLMs over fine-grained scientific concepts.